 Madrid – Chueca – Architecture

-There’s not that much to see in terms of architecture in Chueca, except for Palacio Longoria on the corner of Calle Fernando VI and Calle Pelayo.
+There’s not that much to see in terms of Modernisme architecture in Madrid, except for Palacio Longoria on the corner of Calle Fernando VI and Calle Pelayo in Chueca.

 It was built in 1902 by the Catalán architect José Grases Riera.